|

 B Ç C = {x}

-In fact, Paul Cohen has shown, in 1963, that the Axiom of Choice is essential to
+In 1963, Paul Cohen would show that the Axiom of Choice

 (i.e., replacing the Axiom of Choice by any weaker